zyrolasting/denxi/README.md

 ## Project Status

 Unfinished.
 The server-side remains incomplete.
 The client side is useable, albiet subject to change.
-Another branch, `racket-minimal` is ongoing to adapt the existing code for use on a minimal Racket distribution.
+Another branch, `minimal-racket` is ongoing to adapt the existing code for use on a minimal Racket distribution.